Rakesh9100/CalcDiverse/Calculators/Roman-Numeral-Calculator/README.md

 ## Description :-

-Put the values in roman numeral form and get the results in decimal format.
+Calculator which takes the value in Roman numeral form and gives the results in decimal format.
-This calculator only works within the specified range of standard roman numeral form i.e. within the range 1 to 3999.
+This calculator only works within the specified range of standard Roman numeral form i.e. within the range 1 to 3999.

 ## Tech Stacks :-